myxdvz/booktree/README.md

   - create a tree structure on the target folder, ideally your media folder (like your abs audiobook library folder)
   - hardlink the audiobook file to the target folder

-<mark>booktree</mark> builds the following heirarchy on the target folder:
+<mark>booktree</mark> builds the following heirarchy on the target folder (this is configurable):
 * <media_path>/Author/Title (If there is no series information)
 * <media_path>/Author/Series/Series #Part - Title

 The above format is the default.
-User can modify/tweak this in the config
+User can modify/tweak this in the config file.
+See [Config File Documentation](CONFIG.md)

 ## Usage: